← All Resources

 Source: National Sleep Foundation Sleep Duration Recommendations (Hirshkowitz et al., 2015, Sleep Health Journal).

-The common belief that some people can thrive on 5–6 hours is largely unsupported by research.
-A genuine genetic variant (in the DEC2 gene) that allows healthy function on approximately 6 hours of sleep exists, but it affects less than 1% of the population.
-Research from the University of Pennsylvania found that people who habitually sleep 6 hours believe they have adapted, but objective cognitive testing shows their performance continues to decline — they have simply lost the ability to accurately assess their own impairment.
+The belief that some people thrive on 5–6 hours is almost always wrong.
+A genetic variant (DEC2 gene) that allows healthy function on roughly 6 hours does exist, but it affects less than 1% of the population.
+University of Pennsylvania research found something unsettling: people who habitually sleep 6 hours believe they've adapted, but objective cognitive testing shows their performance keeps declining.
+They've just lost the ability to notice how impaired they are.

 The Real Cost of Sleep Deprivation